Faisal-Alsayyari/linear_regression_in_C/README.md

-This is the code I wrote in my video "Machine learning in C was a mistake" where I implemented simple and multiple linear regression in C without any math or machine learning libraries.
+This is the code I wrote in my video ["Machine learning in C was a mistake"](https://youtu.be/gqSbWMiOuFk) where I implemented simple and multiple linear regression in C without any math or machine learning libraries.

-This version includes significant improvementa based on feedback and my own debugging efforts:
+This version includes significant improvements based on feedback and my own debugging efforts:

 1) Proper memory management, most notably 'free()'ing dynamic allocations.
 2) corrected gradient calculations.